MagicPhase/Eutropia/README.md

 # Eutropia
-Open Source ESP32 Multi Sensor Platform I/O
+Open Source ESP32 Multi Sensor Platform.

 This PCB design offers numerous optional features and configurations built around the ESP-WROOM-32 30PIN module.
+The footprint is designed to match with the Nextion 2.8" Smart Displays.

 ## Feature list: